Supreme Court of the Philippines: Composition and manner of appointment

-Pursuant to Article VIII of the 1987 Constitution of the Philippines, the Court is composed of the Chief Justice and of the fourteen Associate Justices, all of whom are appointed by the President from a list of nominees made by the Judicial and Bar Council.
+Pursuant to Article VIII of the 1987 Constitution of the Philippines, the Court is composed of the chief justice and of the fourteen associate justices, all of whom are appointed by the president from a list of nominees made by the Judicial and Bar Council.
 An appointment to the Supreme Court needs no confirmation of the Commission on Appointments as the nomination is already vetted by the Judicial and Bar Council, a constitutionally-created body which recommends appointments within the judiciary.

-Upon a vacancy in the Court, whether for the position of Chief Justice or Associate Justice, the President fills the vacancy by appointing a person from a list of at least 3 nominees prepared by the Judicial and Bar Council.
+Upon a vacancy in the Court, whether for the position of chief justice or associate justice, the president fills the vacancy by appointing a person from a list of at least 3 nominees prepared by the Judicial and Bar Council.

 Retirement

 The 1987 Constitution of the Philippines provides that:

-Supreme Court Justices are obliged to retire upon reaching the mandatory retirement age of 70.
-Some Justices have opted to retire before reaching the age of 70, such as Florentino Feliciano, who retired at 67 to accept appointment to the Appellate Body of the World Trade Organization and Alicia Austria-Martinez who retired at 68 due to health reasons.
+Supreme Court justices are obliged to retire upon reaching the mandatory retirement age of 70.
+Some justices have opted to retire before reaching the age of 70, such as Florentino Feliciano, who retired at 67 to accept appointment to the Appellate Body of the World Trade Organization and Alicia Austria-Martinez who retired at 68 for health reasons.

 Since 1901, Associate Justice Austria-Martinez was one of the first to opt for an early retirement from the service.
 In September 2008, Justice Martinez, citing health reasons, filed a letter with the Court through Chief Justice Reynato Puno, informing her colleagues of her intention to avail of early retirement effective April 30, 2009, or 15 months before her compulsory retirement on December 19, 2010.
-This was followed by Justice Martin Villarama Jr., who also retired prior to the age of 70 in January 2016 due to health reasons.
+This was followed by Justice Martin Villarama Jr., who also retired prior to the age of 70 in January 2016 for health reasons.

 Seat

-The Supreme Court currently meets at the Supreme Court Main Building along Padre Faura Street, between the Department of Justice and the University of the Philippines Manila’s Rizal Hall.
+The Supreme Court currently meets at the Supreme Court Main Building along Padre Faura Street, between the Department of Justice and the University of the Philippines Manila's Rizal Hall.

 The Court first met in 1901 at the Ayuntamiento de Manila in Plaza Roma, Intramuros with the Salas De Sessiones serving as the Session Hall.
 The Court eventually transferred to the Old Legislative Building together with Philippine Legislature in 1941 under Chief Justice José P. Laurel.